Leont/getopt-long6/README.md

 Return values and Errors
 ========================

-`get-options` returns a capture to indicate success, or throws an `Getopt::Long::Exceptional` otherwise.
+`get-options` returns a capture to indicate success, or throws an `Getopt::Long::Exception` otherwise.

 Troubleshooting
 ===============